apache/datafusion/docs/source/user-guide/sql/scalar_functions.md

 ### `trunc`

-Truncates a number toward zero (at the decimal point).
+Truncates a number to a whole number or truncated to the specified decimal places.

 ```
 trunc(numeric_expression[, decimal_places])